draftpost0/draftpost0.github.io/index.md

 kicking about an idea for a tv series but i'm well over the sheer effort it takes to come up with three to six hours of television only to receive negligible interest. you can't really publish or broadcast pyrotechnics can you. can't really post the scripts i have written right now as they're either not good or in dev hell somewhere. the longer something i've written is, the harder i find assessing its quality.

 it would obviously be very nice to be commissioned to do whimsy via e-mail but i will settle for being contacted by like-minded people with nice things to say.

+generally if i write something it's because i'm interested in an idea, the money is good, or i'm being held at gunpoint. choose carefully.

 **thank you.**
 ---